hexylena/sentry-journald/readme.md

 Provides nice breakdowns of user/browser version/etc | ✅ | ❌
 Supports attachments | ✅ | ❌
 Has something like spam measures | ✅ | ❌

+It's in a similar vein to [hauxir/errorpush](https://github.com/hauxir/errorpush), except instead of shoving it into a DB and asking you to write complicated SQL queries, we shove it into journald and ask you to write complicated jq/awk/sort/uniq/greps to process your data.
+Which is better?
+We may never know.

 ## Did you find this useful?